Deesus/product-similarity/README.md

 # Product/Image Similarity
 ###### An end-to-end machine learning application that displays related images.
+___

 A deployed version is available at: [product-similarity.deepankara.com](https://product-similarity.deepankara.com)

+Check out the [latest Jupyter Notebook](https://github.com/Deesus/product-similarity/blob/master/notebooks/product_image_similarity_v3.ipynb) for details/walkthrough on how the core elements of the model and app were developed.

-##### Features Include:
+#### Features Include:
 - **Uploading a product image** returns a set of similar product images.
 - Users can **click on one of the results** to get a new set of similar images.
 - Built on a dataset of **over 398,000 product images** from the [Amazon Berkley Objects](https://amazon-berkeley-objects.s3.amazonaws.com/index.html) dataset.

-##### Misc Info:
+#### Misc Info:
-- Check out the latest Jupyter Notebook in `/notebooks` for details/walkthrough on how the core elements of the model and app were developed.
 - Built with TensorFlow.
-Uses pretrained [ResNet](https://arxiv.org/pdf/1512.03385.pdf) model to create image embeddings.
+- Uses pretrained [ResNet](https://arxiv.org/pdf/1512.03385.pdf) model to create image embeddings.
 - Uses [Annoy package](https://github.com/spotify/annoy) for locality sensitive hashing (k-approximate-nearest-neighbors) to find similar product images quickly.

-### Quickstart:
+## Quickstart:
 This project includes development and production versions of the web app.
 Both run on Docker.
 You will need to run your dataset (images) through the neural network and move/rename a few files.
-See section, _"Running the Web App With Custom Data"_, below for more details.
+See section, [Running the Web App With Custom Data](https://github.com/Deesus/product-similarity#running-the-web-app-with-custom-data), below for more details.

 1. Ensure you have [Docker and Docker Compose installed](https://docs.docker.com/desktop/install/linux-install/) on your machine.
 2. If you're running the development Docker images or want to use your own dataset, follow the steps in _"Running the Web App With Custom Data"_ below before continuing.